JayboBaker/jb-nova/README.md

 ## Developer notes

+- First story didn't follow YAGNI: the requirements mentioned todo data that couldn't be rendered to the screen.
+Would have likely either included an example todo, instead of an empty list, or included the todo statuses as part of the 2nd story.
+For this reason, I didn't included any tests for the todo statuses or rendering of todos as there wasn't any way to accomplish this via the UI.

+### TODOs

 - Update packages as cra template is a little out of date and getting a warning in jest tests